Event: #ReadOnCamera to benefit Manchester (NH) City Library

 Pittsburg: the Village and Happy Corner

-Broadband has come to the ‘burg, or at least parts of it.
+Broadband has come to Pittsburg, or at least parts of it.
 I stayed in the village – downtown Pittsburg, more or less – in a comfortable little cabin with WiFi and cell service.
-That sounds like an outrage, but I was able to walk by day and work online in the evenings.
-The trip wouldn’t have happened otherwise.

 The snowmobile crowds are a few months away, people are buttoning up their camps for the season, and the summertime ATV vacationers have mostly returned to work and school.
 The town roads were thus quiet and inviting during my recent visit.
 As always in Pittsburg, the people I encountered were friendly and hospitable, ready to answer my questions and point me to interesting places.